amp5/QMSS_G5069_Applied_D_S/notes.md

 </p>

 I organized our files as such:

-Backgrounf folder: Zach's NYPD project and any other research we have and want to save can go into this folder.
+**Backgrounf folder**: Zach's NYPD project and any other research we have and want to save can go into this folder.
 Link:  https://github.com/amp5/QMSS_G5069_Applied_D_S/tree/master/Background

+**Code folder**:  All CURRENT code is saved here:  https://github.com/amp5/QMSS_G5069_Applied_D_S/tree/master/Code and within this folder, there is a subfolder for all **outdated code** here: https://github.com/amp5/QMSS_G5069_Applied_D_S/tree/master/Code/Outdated%20Code